 It is highly recommended to be prepared with payment information before the enrollment process.
 Failure to pay tuition fees in full may result in disenrollment from classes.

 If paying in-person, but the University Cash Services counter is closed, payment must be made online to prevent disenrollment.

 Prior to enrolling, make sure to change your browser settings to allow pop-ups for payment transactions.

 - After you have finished enrolling, you will see the “View Results” screen.
 Click “Make a Payment” to complete the transaction.

-The following payment methods are accepted: Visa, MasterCard, Electronic Check (must wait 24 hours after account activation to pay by Electronic Check).
+The following payment methods are accepted: Visa, MasterCard, American Express, Electronic Check (must wait 24 hours after account activation to pay by Electronic Check).